StatsRhian/personal-website/content/post/2018-07-02-ucrel-summer-school-nlp.md

 Quick tips

 * Document EVERYTHING!
-From how you scraped and cleaning the data, to creating that pretty plot.
+From how you scraped and cleaned the data, to creating that pretty plot.
 * Release all code and data with any papers you write.
 I mean if it isn't on GitHub is it even research?
 * Before releasing a corpus publically think carefully about possible ethical and legal issues.

-### Interdisciplinary
+### Be an interdisciplinary hero

-Get involved. but dont neglect domain knowledge
+Get involved!
+There are so many applications areas which make intersting NLP projects.
+Just during this week, we have had talks from biosciences, accounting and financnes, geography and the poublising indstury to name a few.
+However, it's important to work closely with the domain experts and utilise their understanding of the area.